binaryage/totalfinder-web/sip.md

 system component in the location `/System/Library/ScriptingAdditions/TotalFinderSIP.osax`.
 When you turn SIP back on it will allow TotalFinder to inject into Finder.app.

+This should be one-time setup.
 This component usually does not change between TotalFinder versions.
-So it should not bother you to repeat these steps with each TotalFinder update.
-When we need to update this component for some reason, TotalFinder will prompt you and guide through the process.
+So it should not ask you to repeat these steps with each TotalFinder update.
+When we need to update this component for some reason, TotalFinder will prompt you and guide through the upgrade process.
 You can visit [this page][sip-versions] to see the list of historical versions of the component with reasons to replace it.

 ## Uninstallation and SIP